dilnadev/TechNova-Ecommerce/README.md

 The platform follows a clean REST API architecture, with a React frontend communicating with a Node.js + Express backend, backed by MongoDB for persistent data storage.
 Role-based access control separates admin functionality from regular user flows, and Razorpay integration enables seamless online payments.

-Built as a portfolio project to demonstrate proficiency in full-stack JavaScript development — covering authentication, database design, API development, and responsive UI engineering.

 ---